European shares pare losses as yields and euro ease on U.S. data

 BEST VALUE

-Corporate takeover activity has provided a cushion for European stock markets this year.
+Corporate takeover activity, as evidenced in the possible bid battle for Syngenta, has provided a cushion for European stock markets this year, in spite of worries over Greece.

-Some investors also rising yields, a reflection of inflation expectations, as a sign the euro zone economy is recovering, which would be favourable for stocks.
+In addition, some investors saw rising yields, a reflection of rising inflation expectations, as a sign the euro zone economy was recovering, pointing to a favourable backdrop for stocks.

-JP Morgan Asset Management research shows a historically positive correlation between rising bond yields and positive equity returns when rates are moving up from a low base.
+Research by JP Morgan Asset Management showed there is a historically positive correlation between rising bond yields and positive equity returns when rates are moving up from a low base.

 "Equities represent the best value and should continue to offer an attractive and growing income when compared to bonds, even if bond yields start to rise," said Stephen Thornber, manager of the St. James's Place strategic managed fund.

-Today's European research round-up (Additional reporting by Lionel Laurent; Editing by Catherine Evans)
+Today's European research round-up (Additional reporting by Lionel Laurent; Editing by Andrew Roche)

 * Proposes to conduct international offering of US$150 million aggregate principal amount of its 7.25% senior notes due 2021